 ethnic origin, nationality, sex, sexual orientation, convictions or other

-similar personal characteristics
+similar personal characteristics may

-not be presented
+not be presented in an

-inappropriate or disparaging manner
+inappropriate or disparaging manner.

 Ethical Code of the National Association of Hungarian